open-energy-transition/open-tyndp/doc/faq_troubleshooting.rst

 .. admonition:: Do I need to share my code modifications or developments?

    No, there is no obligation to share your code modifications or developments publicly.
+You have full governance over your own fork.
 You can keep your code and development private while still benefiting from updates and improvements in the Open-TYNDP repository.
 You can update your private codebase based on changes in Open-TYNDP at your own pace.

 .. admonition:: Am I required to contribute my changes back to Open-TYNDP?